 Julia’s experience also includes working with clients regarding retirement plans to ensure that they obtain or retain preferential tax treatment under the Employee Retirement Income Security Act (ERISA) and the Internal Revenue Code.
 She has also worked with employer-sponsored health and welfare plans on a number of issues, including those that arise from the Affordable Care Act, and has lectured on the effect of the ACA on employers.

-Julia is a member of the New York State Bar Association Environmental Law Section and the NYSBA Brownfields Task Force and Social Media Task Force.
+Julia is a Member of the firm’s Board of Managers.
+She is member of the New York State Bar Association Environmental Law Section and the NYSBA Brownfields Task Force and Social Media Task Force.
 Julia is also a member of the Central New York Women’s Bar Association and previously served as President and Treasurer of that group.
 Julia serves on the Board of Trustees of Syracuse Stage and has worked on the Steering Committee for Syracuse Stage’s recently completed strategic plan.
 She also volunteers with the Volunteer Lawyers Project of Onondaga County and as a coordinator for the Syracuse High School Theatre Awards.

 - Julia served as a member of the project team responsible for filing appeals for New York State Empire Zone reinstatement.